 Softwood decking that has been preservative treated prior to use is entirely safe – even for pets and plants.
 The preservatives used in the process are “locked” into the timber and do not seep out, even when in contact with water.

 The pressure treatment of softwood decking involves loading the packs of timber into a tank, prior to sealing it and filling with water and the preservative chemicals that are to impregnate the timber.
-Applying a vacuum pushes these preservatives deep into the timber (the further in, the higher the Use Class).
+Applying a vacuum pushes these preservatives deep into the timber (the amount used is tailored to the end use).
 The vacuum is then removed and the liquid drains away, prior to the softwood decking being removed and left to dry thoroughly in a well ventilated storage area.

 Pressure treatment such as this is only undertaken professionally, in very controlled environments.
 There are many operators across the UK that treat timber for companies, including a large number of timber suppliers.